Best Retreats for Food Lovers

 Be spoilt for choice at this active fishing village where traditional seaside fish and chips are not the only dining choice on the menu.
 Elan Pizzeria, The Spice House and The Indian Brasserie, all in Main Street, are great eating out options if you don’t fancy anything battered.
 The Olde Ship Inn, whose beer garden overlooks the harbour, is one of our favourites for a real pub experience with homemade food and hundreds of whisky blends.
 For fish and chips, we’d join the Hairy Bikers in recommending Pinnacles, also in Main Street.

-Stay at The Mast House or Castlegate and be just steps from one of the best restaurants in Bamburgh, The Mizen Head Hotel’s Seafood Restaurant.
-Bamburgh Six and North Star House are also in walking distance of this eaterie, which has received some rave reviews.
-More centrally in the village are alternative choices of Baileys Bar & Restaurant at the Victoria Hotel, The Wynding Inn at the Lord Crewe and The Potted Lobster – another favourite for seafood.
+Stay at Bamburgh Six, Bamburgh Five or North Star House and be in walking distance of numerous excellent restaurants.
+Baileys Bar & Restaurant at the Victoria Hotel and The Potted Lobster are all excellent choices.
 For great sausages for your beach barbecue head straight to R Carter & Son butchers for their bestselling Bamburgh Bangers and legendary sausage rolls.

 Our Beadnell favourites are Box for wood-fired pizza and brunches served in a converted shipping container with a view of the coast and Saltwater Cafe in the centre of Beadnell, which is a cafe by day and a bistro by night.